Paranoid (Kanye West song): Background

 West produced "Paranoid", while the song was co-produced by American record producers Jeff Bhasker and Plain Pat.
 The producers co-wrote it with Consequence and rapper Kid Cudi.
 Outside of his feature on the song, Mr Hudson helped write and produce fellow 808s & Heartbreak tracks "Say You Will" and "Street Lights".
 The musician received a phone call from West while on vacation in Paris; West was drawn in by his charm and subsequently recruited him for "Paranoid".
 After featuring Mr Hudson on the song, West signed him to his record label GOOD Music.
 The musician subsequently released his debut studio album Straight No Chaser under GOOD Music in October 2009, with West contributing vocals on the single "Supernova".
 West and Kid Cudi first met each other at a Virgin Megastore in 2004, with the meeting including Cudi requesting West to sign him; West respectfully declined the request, though the rapper told him, "I have the potential for greatness."
 After Plain Pat sent West Kid Cudi's debut mixtape A Kid Named Cudi (2008), West arrived at the mixtape's listening party and took Cudi under his wing.
 He subsequently co-wrote several songs on the album in Hawaii with West, including "Paranoid" and "Heartless".
 Kid Cudi has been believed to have directly influenced the album's creation, which West himself confirmed as being true.
 808s & Heartbreak track "Welcome to Heartbreak" stood as the first ever collaboration between the two, though they later collaborated on numerous other tracks, including Kid Cudi's "Erase Me" and West's "Gorgeous".
 They went on to form a duo under the name of Kids See Ghosts, releasing their eponymous debut studio album on June 8, 2018.

 Though the majority of the album sees West at his most vulnerable, "Paranoid" is one of its most joyful songs.
 The song was recorded during the period of three weeks that West worked on 808s & Heartbreak in 2008.
 Seeking out a minimalist direction sonically, West directed his team to bring unique drum machines to Avex Recording Studio in Honolulu, Hawaii.
 They were sampled and reprogrammed into West's Roland TR-808 drum machine at the studio, which recording engineer Anthony Kilhoffer explained was responsible for the song's "unique sounds".
+Note this has to be an error as the Roland TR-808 does not sample and the engineer is probably referring to West's Ensoniq ASR-10 Sampler.
 West had been looking for an electronic sound with the album, which the song includes.